Kristiansand Cathedral is a late Gothic cathedral from 1884, consecrated in 1885.

 The cathedral is in the same location as three previous buildings.
 The first, called Trinity Church, was built in 1645 and was a small wooden church.
 When Kristiansand was appointed the seat of the diocese in 1682, construction began on the town's first cathedral, called Our Savior's Church.
 That first cathedral, built in stone, was consecrated in 1696, but burned down in 1734.
 The second cathedral, consecrated in 1738, was destroyed by a fire that affected the whole city, on December 18.1880.
 When the 1940 Nazi German attack on Kristiansand took place early in the morning of April 9.
 1940, the 70-metre cathedral tower was hit by an artillery shell, which damaged the upper part.

 Guided roundtrips and free organ concerts in summer season (May 15. - August 31.) when cruise ships arrive to Kristiansand.
 The free organ concerts will normaly be held at 11.00 or 15.00.
-Worship every Friday at 11.30 in the summer season.
+Worship every Friday at 11.30.

 More info: www.kristiansanddomkirke.no.